CLIENT CARE POLICY

 We are receptive to feedback and at the end of the matter we will send you our client survey form for completion.
 We welcome feedback from clients at any time, negative or positive.

-The Director Sarah Bentley has overall responsibility for this policy.
+The Directors have overall responsibility for this policy.